Professor Colin Fallows

 Other large-scale curated exhibitions and allied internationally distributed book publications by Professor Fallows reinterpret previously under-researched figures and works in popular culture/counterculture.
 These include: Stuart Sutcliffe – A Retrospective (2008); Astrid Kirchherr – A Retrospective (2010); Cut-ups, Cut-ins, Cut-outs: The Art of William S. Burroughs at the Kunsthalle, Vienna (2012) and the International Centre of Graphic Arts, Ljubljana, Slovenia (2013); and Into the Light – Jamie Reid: A Memorial Exhibition (2024) at the Exhibition Research Lab hosted at Liverpool School of Art and Design at LJMU.

-In the 1980s, whilst co-directing the independent production company, Ark (with Pete Fulwell), he researched and compiled Dada For Now– A Collection of Futurist and Dada Soundworks (1985), which prompted a letter from the late Barry Humphries thanking him “for fulfilling a long-felt cultural need”, and he produced the design for the related soundtrack album Lipstick Traces (1993).
-He also founded links with leading Russian avant-garde artists and Ark produced the critically acclaimed album Insect Culture (1987) by Popular Mechanics.
-He was instrumental in the organisation of their first visit to the UK resulting in the multi-media event, Perestroika in the Avant Garde (1989) featuring a large-scale performance at St. George’s Hall.
+In the 1980s, whilst co-directing the independent production company, ARK (with Pete Fulwell), Prof. Fallows researched and compiled Dada For Now - A Collection of Futurist and Dada Soundworks (1985), which prompted a letter from the late Barry Humphries thanking him 'for fulfilling a long-felt cultural need', and he produced the designs for the related soundtrack album Lipstick Traces (1993).
+He also founded links with leading Russian avant-garde artists and ARK produced the critically acclaimed album Insect Culture (1987) by the St. Petersburg-based Popular Mechanics - led by Sergey Kuriokhin.
+He was instrumental in the organisation of their first visit to the UK resulting in the multi-media event, Perestroika in the Avant Garde (1989) featuring a large-scale performance at St. George’s Hall, Liverpool.
 Simultaneously, he curated the first independent exhibition at the newly opened Tate Liverpool, together with an allied exhibition at the Bluecoat.
-Subsequently, Ark produced Sputnik of Life (1990) by the New Composers, which became the first number one Techno 12-inch record in Russia.
+Subsequently, ARK produced Sputnik of Life (1990) by the St. Petersburg based New Composers, which became the first number one Techno 12-inch record in Russia.
+Continuing the theme of reframing avant-garde art histories, he reunited original members of the Fluxus group from the 1960s and brought them to Liverpool to curate and record re-enacted versions of seminal and sparsely documented historical performance art pieces.
+He also curated and produced new audio recordings by Fluxus artists/musicians during the Liverpool Biennial 2002 and 2004

-Professor Fallows has also undertaken curatorial work in the field of art and technology including as Director of ISEA98 (International Symposium on Electronic Art, 1998); curator (with Grundmann, H.) and contributor in Sound Drifting: I Silenzi Parlano Tra Loro (1999), a nine-day long continuous online, on site and on-air international sound installation on the occasion of the Ars Electronica festival, Linz, Austria.
-He was an invited judging panel member for the Sciart and Science on Stage and Screen awards at the Wellcome Trust, London, and Chair of the allied award-winners symposium at the Liverpool Biennial (2002); and Director of Art–Place–Technology: International Symposium on Curating New Media Art (2006), FACT (Foundation for Art and Creative Technology), Liverpool.
-He curated Location Installations, Location Live and the Location Conference at Futuresonic 2004: International Festival of Electronic Music and Media Arts, Manchester.
+Professor Fallows has also undertaken artistic and curatorial work in the field of art and technology including the curation of Generative Music (1996), an early AI sound installation, in collaboration with Tim Cole and Brian Eno, at the former Liverpool School of Art, 68 Hope Street Gallery.
+He was Director of ISEA98: Revolution (International Symposium on Electronic Art, 1998), the largest digital art event held in the UK.
+Subsequently, he curated (with Heidi Grundmann), and contributed generative soundworks in, Sound Drifting: I Silenzi Parlano Tra Loro (1999), a nine-day long continuous online, on site and on-air international sound installation on the occasion of the Ars Electronica festival, Linz, Austria.
+He was an invited judging panel member for the Sciart and Science on Stage and Screen awards at the Wellcome Trust, London, and Chair of the allied award-winners symposium at the Liverpool Biennial (2002); and Director of Art-Place-Technology: International Symposium on Curating New Media Art (2006), FACT (Foundation for Art and Creative Technology), Liverpool.
+He curated Location Installations, Location Live and the Location Conference at Futuresonic 2004: International Festival of Electronic Music and Media Arts, Manchester – including Cape Farewell, one of the first UK exhibitions on the theme of art and climate change.
 He was a founder member of the Board of Directors (2005–2015), Chair of the International Awards Panel (2010–2015), and Chair of the Editorial Board (2013–2015) at Future Everything: the UK’s International Festival of Art, Music and Ideas.

 Related works include Colourfield For Strings (2012) originally produced as an immersive sound installation in conjunction with the exhibition of Mark Rothko’s Seagram Murals at Tate Liverpool (2009).
 The installation utilised a dense sonic mix of sustained electric guitar recordings by Prof. Fallows and Will Sergeant (Echo & The Bunnymen).
 Further versions of Colourfield For Strings included: music for the play Red (by John Logan) about Rothko, with accompanying sound installation at EuroTheater Central, Bonn, Germany (2012-13); and a one-hour radio programme for ORF Kunstradio, Vienna, Austria (2013) for listeners to experience the piece via three radio sources simultaneously.